 Unfortunately, homeowner’s insurance doesn’t cover cracked foundation repair due to soil settling or earth movement, so homeowners are faced with repair bills in the thousands of dollars.
 As a result, many will look for information on how to sell a house with foundation problems.

-Signs You Have Foundation Problems
+What are Signs You Have Foundation Problems?

 Do you need to worry about foundation issues on a house?